 If you only place the bets in Pinnacle and manage to place all of them, you would have paid around €2100 in software fees (considering you use no discount) for the time the record above has been collected.
 So to break even, you would need a bank of around €3500.
 Anything above that should deliver net profit for you.

-Of course, that calculation does not include the bets in SBO, nor in all the soft books, the second of which are much more in count and yield.
+Of course, that calculation does not include the bets in SBO.
+It also disregards all the soft books, where the picks are much more in count and deliver a higher yield.
 On the other hand, it relies on the pretty optimistic assumption that you will manage to place all bets.
 So there are a few things to take into account, but I overall if you have a decent bankroll you would certainly benefit from the Pinnacle & SBO picks that WinnerOdds is offering.

 Speaking of software fees, let’s shortly have a look at the…